MicrosoftDocs/executable-docs/tools/demo.md

 # Run simple example with trace_exec with a 10-second timeout to prevent indefinite execution:
 timeout 5s kubectl gadget run trace_exec || true

+kubectl delete pod demo-pod

 # Create a background pod that will generate events for us to trace:
-kubectl run demo-pod --image=ubuntu -- /bin/bash -c "for i in {1..30}; do echo Running commands...; ls -la /; sleep 1; done"
+kubectl run demo-pod --image=ubuntu -- /bin/bash -c "for i in {1..11}; do echo Running commands...; ls -la /; sleep 1; done"

 # Wait briefly for the pod to start generating events
 sleep 5